rookoor/dotfiles/QUICK_REFERENCE.md

 ## Tips

+💡 **Caps Lock is now Escape** - perfect for vim!
+Press where Caps Lock was.
 💡 **Default layout is Float** - like GNOME, windows snap manually 💡 **Switch to BSP** with Ctrl+Alt+A for automatic tiling 💡 **Alt+K twice** maximizes then restores window